 There are quite a few USB digital oscilloscopes on the market and for even as little as $50 you can get a pretty solid device made from the strong aluminum material.
-Simply connect the device to the USB power supply of your computer and se the probes that come with it and you’re good to go.
-Most systems only work with Windows operating system, but it’s best to ensure you check what the software system requirements are before purchasing it so that you know it works on your device.
+Simply connect the device to the USB power supply of your computer and use the probes that come with it and you’re good to go.
+Most systems only work with Microsoft Windows operating system, but it’s best to ensure you check what the software system requirements are before purchasing it so that you know it works on your device.

 When we reviewed many of the USB oscilloscopes, a very affordable one that we found was the Hantek 6022BE 20 MHz meter.
 The device is very sturdy build with rubber shock bumpers on each end to protect it.
 It also comes with an installation disk or you can also choose to download it from the manufacturer’s website including the most current software updates available.

-The HT6022BE is very affordable and while it definitely won’t give you the same results as a $300 machine, but if you don’t have a scope and you’re in a bind this is a perfect choice.
+The HT6022BE is very affordable and while it definitely won’t give you the same results as a $300 oscilloscopes models, but if you don’t have a scope and you’re in a bind this is a perfect choice.
 It can measure up to 20MHz with 2 channels and a max sample rate of 48 MS/s.

-While the more expensive standalone devices are definitely the top of the line, for most jobs a simple UBS oscilloscope can do the same work at a much cheaper starting price.
+While the more expensive standalone devices are definitely the top of the line, for most jobs a simple USB oscilloscope can do the same work at a much cheaper starting price.
 Don’t rule out the USB versions for your shop.

 How to choose the best oscilloscope for a hobbyist?

-Over the years as electronics have grown to be one of the largest industries around the world, circuitry is now leading a close second to a popular and necessary skill desired in every country.
+Over the years as electronics have grown to be one of the largest industries around the world, the circuitry is now leading a close second to a popular and necessary skill desired in every country.
 While some go to college and study more professionally to be able to understand, diagnose and repair circuits, there are others of us out there who prefer to learn on our own.
-We are called hobbyist and overtime of tinkering with circuit boards, we may learn up to the levels of professionals.
+We are called hobbyists and overtime of tinkering with circuit boards, we may learn up to the levels of professionals.